leanprover-community/blog/posts/fantastic-simprocs.md

 type: text
 ---

-Lean core added support for custom simplification procedures, aka *simprocs*.
+Lean v4.6.0 (back in February 2024!) added support for custom simplification procedures, aka *simprocs*.
 This blog post is the first in a series of two aimed at explaining what a simproc is, what kind of problems can be solved with simprocs, and what tools we have to write them.

 <!-- TEASER_END -->